shyampurk/wordpress-site-viz/README.md

 # Wordpress Site Visualization (SiteViz Plugin)

 This is a wordpress plugin which visualizes the site content stucture in the form of a force directed graph.
-Once installed, it can portray the categories , posts and comments added to the ste and can reveal the association between them to provide a bird's eye view to the administrator.
+Once installed, it can portray the categories , posts and comments added to the site and can reveal the association between them to provide a bird's eye view to the administrator.

 <img src='screenshot/screenshot.png'>